SivaChandranR07/Search-Algorithm/README.md

 ## Algorithm:

 ## Linear Search:
-1. Start from the leftmost element of array[] and compare k with each element of array[] one by one.
+1. Start from the leftmost element of array[]
+2. Compare k with each element of array[] one by one.
 3. If k matches with an element in array[] , return the index.
 4. If k doesn’t match with any of elements in array[], return -1 or element not found.
 ## Binary Search: